rust-lang/reference/src/types/trait-object.md

 * `dyn 'static + Trait`.
 * `dyn (Trait)`

+> **Edition Differences**: Before the 2021 edition, the `dyn` keyword may be
+> omitted.
+>
+> Note: For clarity, it is recommended to always use the `dyn` keyword on your
+> trait objects unless your codebase supports compiling with Rust 1.26 or lower.

 > **Edition Differences**: In the 2015 edition, if the first bound of the
 > trait object is a path that starts with `::`, then the `dyn` will be treated
 > as a part of the path.
 The first path can be put in parenthesis to get